davidorex/roo-clone/mutations/May-28-Add-Commit-Standards-To-Edit-Return.md

 The following text will be added to all file editing tool responses:

 ```
 For each file creation or edits: create a detailed, specific, measured, descriptive commit messages that leaves meticulous forensic evidence for future ai's to know and understand every action and intention.
 Make sure not to be unjustifiably definitive in your claims.
-Do not use language like "this ensures…." or "this fixes…."
+Do not use unwarranted maximalist language like "this ensures…." or "this fixes…."
 Future ai's must be able to understand the true state of functionality and the complete thinking and actions in code from commit messages.
 Speak to aims and intentions.
 ```

 ## Implementation Strategy